-On April 11, 2023, the Planning Board held a regular meeting wherein Sweetspot Stamford's special permit application was discussed.
-A quorum was assembled at the meeting, as all five members were present.2 On motion to recommend the approval of the special permit, the five-member Planning Board voted two in favor; zero against; with three abstentions.
+On April 11, 2023, the Planning Board held a regular meeting wherein Sweetspot Stamford's special permit application was considered.
+All five members of the Planning Board were present.
+On motion to recommend the approval of the special permit, the five-member Planning Board voted with two in favor; zero against; with three abstentions.
 (In Favor - Buccino and Godzeno / Abstain - Dell, Tepper and Totilo).